A practical guide to creating campaigns โ event triggers, target groups, step-by-step examples, and ready-to-build scenarios.

 Each event carries a snapshot of that player's current state โ so real-time campaigns have fresh data without needing to query the database.

 Fires whether player won or lost.
-Carries current balances, level, risk score, and average purchase โ all from the database at the moment of the bet.
+Carries current balances, level, risk score, game result, and DWH

 Carries new level, rank, and current balances.
 Great trigger for congratulation campaigns.